diodesign/diosix/docs/buildroot.md

 cp output/images/vmlinux $HOME/src/diosix/boot/binaries/riscv64gc/supervisor
 ```

-Once you have built or provided one or more boot capsule kernels, and placed them in the correct path or paths in `boot/binaries`, you're ready to build and run Diosix.
+Once you have built or provided one or more boot capsule kernels, and placed them in the correct path or paths in `boot/binaries`, you are ready to build and run Diosix.

 ### A note on Linux kernel versions